KevinGoodsell/rootless-containers/01-user-namespace/README.md

     0: =

 This is because the execve syscall that is used to run a different program resets the capabilities.
-You can find all of the details is `capabilities(7)`.
+You can find all the details is `capabilities(7)`.